18 Training Activities and Games: Best Ideas and Examples

 1. Workshops

 Workshops are hands-on meetings, as opposed to lectures or presentations that primarily consist of listening to a speaker.
 They are led by an instructor or facilitator as well, but encourage collaboration and teamwork, often requiring participants to break into small groups to solve problems, brainstorm ideas, and develop solutions.
-Such a format fosters a sense of community and mutual learning among the team members.
+Such a format fosters a sense of community and mutual learning among the members of the team.
 Depending on the goal, such meetings can last a couple of hours or even a few days.

 Workshop example